 - Create a sequence of the story out of index cards

 Need some story starters?
 Here’s a post of mine with 65 to get them started…

 Do you have a play set outside?
 Bring your computer out to the porch so the kids can swing and play.
 The fresh air will do you both good!

 9. Create Nerf Gun Targets

 We love a good round of Nerf gun fun!
-Let your kids create targets out of paper plates, cardboard boxes, or anything else they can think of.
+Let your kids create targets out of paper plates, cardboard boxes, or anything else.

 They can even create flaps that flip over when they get hit by a dart.
 My kids like using straws and duct tape to help with this.

-Need a solid Nerf gun for beginnings?
+Need a solid Nerf gun for beginners?
 Check this one out:

 10. Create a Board Game

-With a file folder for a board and Hatchimals for pieces, your child can create a fun game.
-They can draw the spaces, make some cards, and figure out the rules.
+Your child can create a fun game with a file folder for a board and Hatchimals for pieces.
+They can draw the spaces, use cut index cards to create the game cards, and figure out the rules.